 A letter to Congress from the American Gas Association warned that the methane tax would amount to a 17% increase on an average family’s natural gas bill.
 Democrats have included a tax in the bill despite retail prices for energy surpassing multi-year highs in the United States.

 $12 Billion Crude Oil Tax Which Will Increase Household Costs

 Democrats are imposing a 16.4 cents-per-barrel tax on crude oil and imported petroleum products that will be passed on to consumers in the form of higher gas prices.

 The tax hike violates President Biden’s tax pledge to any American making less than $400,000 per year.

 As noted above, Biden administration officials have repeatedly admitted taxes that raise consumer energy prices are in violation of President Biden’s $400,000 tax pledge.

 As if it weren’t bad enough, Democrats have pegged their oil tax increase to inflation.
 As inflation increases, so will the level of tax.

-The non-partisan Joint Committee on Taxation (JCT) estimates the provision will raise $12 billion in taxes.
+The non-partisan Joint Committee on Taxation (JCT) estimates this Biden tax hike will raise $12 billion in taxes.

 $1.2 Billion Coal Tax Which Will Increase Household Energy Bills